MotusWTS/motusServer/inst/doc/motus_data_formats.md

 ### 1a.
 SensorGnome format ###

 This format is the default for units running the SensorGnome software (including for the SensorGnome component of the SensorStation).
-Each file contains individual pulses, gps readings, etc.
+Each file contains individual pulses, gps readings, etc. The data can also be separated for each antenna, as well as for LifeTag detections only (type = ctt).

 	Filename format: <site_label>-<receiver_number>-<boot_num>-<datetime>-<type>-<ext>.gz